aaron-grau/curic/react/projects/bench_bnb/bench_bnb_i.md

   * success

-Eventually, we want to be able to filter our benches by multiple parameters, but for now we'll just use the lat/lng bounds.
+Eventually, we want to be able to filter our benches by multiple parameters, but for now we'll just use the lat/lng `bounds`.

 Test your updated `fetchBenches` methods to see that it applies the filters!

 #### Filter Actions

   * Create a new file, `actions/filter_actions`
-  * Create and export a FilterConstants object with property: `UPDATE_BOUNDS`
+  * Create and export a `FilterConstants` object with property: `UPDATE_BOUNDS`
-  * Make and export an action-creator, `updateBounds`; this should accept a single
+  * Make and export an action creator, `updateBounds`; this should accept a single
   argument: `bounds`

 #### `SearchContainer`

-Update your `SearchContainer`'s `mapDispatchToProps` function to use the newly constructed `updateBounds` action-creator.
+Update your `SearchContainer`'s `mapDispatchToProps` function to use the newly constructed `updateBounds` action creator.

 #### `Search`